RedisTimeSeries/RedisTimeSeries/docs/docs/_index.md

 ## Using with other metrics tools

-In the [RedisTimeSeries](https://github.com/RedisTimeSeries) organization you can find projects that help you integrate RedisTimeSeries with other tools, including:
+In the [Time Series](https://github.com/RedisTimeSeries) organization you can find projects that help you integrate Time Series with other tools, including:

-1. [Prometheus](https://github.com/RedisTimeSeries/prometheus-redistimeseries-adapter), read/write adapter to use RedisTimeSeries as backend db.
+1. [Prometheus](https://github.com/RedisTimeSeries/prometheus-redistimeseries-adapter), read/write adapter to use Time Series as backend db.
 2. [Grafana 7.1+](https://github.com/RedisTimeSeries/grafana-redis-datasource), using the [Redis Data Source](https://redislabs.com/blog/introducing-the-redis-data-source-plug-in-for-grafana/).
 3. [Telegraf](https://github.com/influxdata/telegraf).
 Download the plugin from [InfluxData](https://portal.influxdata.com/downloads/).
 4. StatsD, Graphite exports using graphite protocol.